viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ## Running API

-Now putting it all together, let's run the application on localhost and test how it works.
+Now, putting it all together, let's run the application on the localhost and test how it works.

 ```bash
 $ uvicorn app.main:app